garrandall/popular-music-data/tracks/she-knows-ne-yo-juicy-j.md

 I got my eyes on you, I watch it bounce
 When she walk, she lick her lips
 When she talk
-I throw her in that Bentley coupÃ© with the top off like Mardi Gras All that cake, come get you some filling
+I throw her in that Bentley coupé with the top off like Mardi Gras All that cake, come get you some filling
 Like a soap opera watch all my children
 Hit it so long that she might lose feeling
 With her legs in the air, she can walk on the ceiling